Gardening For Birds

 Yes there is a pond in there if you look closely

-Whatever you choose to offer birds remember that food and water are most needed when weather makes either less available naturally; when water is frozen or puddles dried through drought.
 What is more, it is now accepted wisdom to feed all year round not just in the winter months… birds feeding their young in spring and summer will do better if there is a constant source of easily available food suitable for them to feed themselves and their brood.
+Remember, continuity is vital, you cannot go on vacation during peak breeding season without getting the neighbours to stock your feeders, as birds will have come to rely on your feeding station.

 Our garage roof became a patio…

 Don’t forget the insects!
-I live in a town and my garden is tiny but I’ve counted two dozen species of hoverfly, eight species of bumblebee, ten butterflies and many flies, shieldbugs, ladybirds, etc etc etc. Leafcutter and mining bees take shelter in the bee-houses, and several damsel and dragonflies alight on my pond.
+I live in a town and my garden is tiny, but I’ve counted two dozen species of hoverfly, eight species of bumblebee, ten butterflies and many flies, shieldbugs, ladybirds, etc., etc., etc. Leaf-cutter and mining bees take shelter in the bee-houses, and several damsel and dragonflies alight on my pond.

 To my mind there is little to compete with sitting in your garden on a warm summer evening surrounded by bird song – happy bird gardening!